Est. 2026 · Independent

 The short answer

 Lead scoring ranks unqualified leads by how likely they are to convert into a sales conversation, using signals like fit and engagement.
-Opportunity scoring ranks already-qualified, open deals by how likely they are to close, using signals like stage progress, engagement recency, and champion strength.
-One decides who a rep should call next; the other decides which open deals need attention now.
+Opportunity scoring ranks already-qualified open deals by how likely they are to close, using stage progress and champion strength.
+One decides who to call next; the other, which deals need attention now.

 Two numbers can both live in the same CRM and look similar on a dashboard, but they answer completely different questions.
 A lead score says “is this worth a rep’s time at all.”
 An opportunity score says “is this deal, already in the pipeline, actually going to close.”
 Confusing the two leads teams to chase the wrong list.